effektif/user-docs/docs/include_examples/approve-meeting-minutes.rst

 Roles
 ^^^^^

-*Meeting secretary* - the only role in this process, to perform the `Update minutes` task, because specific people complete the approval tasks in this example.
+*Meeting secretary* - updates the draft minutes following review feedback; the process does not define any other roles because specific people complete the approval tasks.

 Fields
 ^^^^^^